DivyaSreeKuntamalla/Kroger-Store-s-Data-Analysis/README.md

-# Kroger-Stores-Data-Analysis
+# Data Science as a Field Final Report Kroger Stores Data Analysis

-Data Science as a field- Final report based Kroger Store's Data Analysis Description of the Statement of Interest:
+Description of the Statement of Interest:

 Using Kroger Store's Data from API and collected data from 2500 Households,

 How can we identify the campaigns that are reaching the most households and generating the highest sales?